electron/electron/docs/api/app.md

 ## Methods

-The following are methods on the `app` class.
+The `app` object has the following methods:

 ### `app.quit()`